PokemonAutomation/ComputerControl/Wiki/Programs/PokemonSV/EggHatcher.md

 ### Instructions

 1. You have only one Pokémon in the party.
 Preferrably one with Flame Body ability.
-2. Fly to Zero Gate flying spot (see image below).
+2. Go to a place with no wild Pokémon or NPCs.
+You can choose Zero Gate flying spot if you have unlocked the flying spot on map (see image below).
+Otherwise you can still use the Zero Gate area if you can climb over the mountain to reach there.
 3. Start the program in game.

 <img src="images/ZeroGate.png">